ahidaka/WindowsAudioTools/README.md

 # WindowsAudioTools
 Windows Audio Tools

-SineWave - Generates a sine waveform and outputs it to the default device.
+- SineWave - Generates a sine waveform and outputs it to the default device.

+- SoundPlay - Output to defauult render device.

+- WaveOutWrite - another sine waveform outputs.

-This program was originally created by ChatGPT-4o.
+This program was originally created by ChatGPT-??.
 GitHub Copilot helped improve and debug this program.